Geo-Mafia/Geo-Mafia/README.md

 ## 1) Changes from earlier milestones
 ### Frontend
-The major changes from frontend side is that we got UI working for the following features: Killing Players (only available if user is a Killer), Voting for Player to kick off at the end of the day (available to all users at a determined time [end of day]), Chat functionality (everyone should be able to chat with each other), Snapshot availability (available to all users to take snapshots themselves and check on status of all taken Snapshots), Map Location (see what others players are in your area), and also getting the location of users in the app in terms of longitude and latitude (available to all users and updates/tracks user location real time).
+The major changes from frontend side is that we got UI working for the following features: Killing Players (only available if user is a Killer), Voting for Player to kick off at the end of the day (available to all users at a determined time [end of day]), Chat functionality (everyone should be able to chat with each other), Snapshot Functionality (available to all users to take snapshots themselves and check on status of all taken Snapshots), Map Location (see what others players are in your area), and also getting the location of users in the app in terms of longitude and latitude (available to all users and updates/tracks user location real time).
 Adding these functions to the UI made us change some things in the class declarations from what we had originally, but fundamentally the class structure works the same (the changes were more so _adding_ fields that would be helpful in storing mid-point data that we use in Angular to display data in a nice way).
 We added the game's ability to start and run on timers and loops for game logic and allowing in game events to occur.

 One extra change that we added which required teamwork between Backend and Frontend was making sure that users wouldn't be able to see nor take any action in the game _until_ they were signed in.
 This ensures that we don't get some mysterious third-party that can either kill other players, troll chat by sending lots of messages where no one can read the history, etc.
 ### Backend